hxrxchang/git-remote-opener/README.md

 $ git-remote-opener
 ```

-Then, browser will open GitHub repository page of your project.
+Then, browser will open a remote repository's page of your project.